 The title of an intelligence product is a shortened version of the thesis; it delivers the product’s bottom line.
 A title should contain as much of the who, what, where, when, why, and how of the thesis statement as possible while still being concise.
 Titles are written in the form of an incomplete sentence.
 TheyContinue reading “A Strong Title Delivers Your Bottom Line”

-When I first began to write finished intelligence, it frustrated me when editors recommended revisions that included words of estimative probability (likely, possibly, probably, the facts appear to be consistent with, and others).
+When I first began to write finished intelligence, it frustrated me when editors recommended revisions that included hedge words, also known as words of estimative probability (likely, possibly, probably, the facts appear to be consistent with, and others).
 I did a thorough job on my products and the language I chose reflected my confidence.
-I believed vacillation was a signContinue reading “Why We Hedge”
+IContinue reading “Hedge Words: Leaving Room For The Unexpected”